The state of Alabama provides several veteran benefits. This page offers a brief description of each of those benefits.

 All military retirement pay and Survivor Benefit Program payments are exempt from any Alabama state, county or municipal income tax.

 Any disabled veteran who owns a vehicle which was paid for by the VA will pay no license fees or ad valorem taxes on it.

 All honorably discharged veterans can have 5 points added to any state employment examination scores.
 Those with a VA service-connected disability will get 10 points added to their score.

 Spouses and surviving spouses of certain disabled or deceased veterans can have the 10-point preference extended to them and added to any test scores.

 Veterans also get preference over non-veterans with the same ratings on the classified service employment registers.

 Purple Heart recipients may be eligible for free education at Alabama public institutions of higher learning including two-year and four-year technical colleges, community colleges, and junior colleges.
 Check with your school to see if they participate in the program.

 The state of Alabama will waive up to $250 per semester hour and $1,000 for books each semester at any Alabama institution of higher learning including two-year and four-year technical colleges, community colleges, and junior colleges.

-Any dependent child under 26 whose parent is, or was, an Alabama resident veteran with a VA disability of at least 40 percent may qualify for up to five years of benefits (those whose parent has a VA disability of at least 20 percent may qualify if the VA rating was before Jul.
+Any dependent child under 26 whose parent is, or was, an Alabama resident veteran with a VA disability of at least 40% may qualify for up to five years of benefits (those whose parent has a VA disability of at least 20% may qualify through July 2023 if the VA rating was before Jul.
 31, 2017.)

 The veteran must have had an honorable discharge and at least 90 continuous days of military service, there is a residency requirement.